“Discipline your children while there is hope. Otherwise you will ruin their lives.

 Forgiveness IS canceling a debt that is owed and eliminating the bitterness of a past offense.
 Forgiveness is NOT eliminating consequences and failing to set up necessary boundaries to protect against future offenses.

 Practice the following steps when setting healthy boundaries.

-- Choose — to “be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you” (Ephesians 4:32).
+- Be kind— to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you” (Ephesians 4:32).

-- Communicate — your boundaries with truth in love, and establish necessary consequences for repeat offenders.
+- Communicate — your boundaries with truth in love, and establish the necessary consequences for repeat offenders.